PhantomInTheWire/Minerva/TechDoc.md

 ### Phase 3: Enhancements

 1. User Auth
+2. An about page with 3D characters
+3. Google Meet integration
-2. Add collaboration features for sharing notebooks.
+4. Add collaboration features for sharing notebooks.
-3. Add elastisearch to let user perform advanced keyword searches on the uploaded as well as generated data
+5. Add elastisearch to let user perform advanced keyword searches on the uploaded as well as generated data

 ### Phase 4: Dream